I always wanted to be a writer.

 After buying a house in a village in New England, and writing another biography, this time about sculptor Louise Nevelson, I began to write books drawing on my own experiences--like passing up motherhood, passionately tending a flower garden, and going to a traditional girls' boarding school in Connecticut.

-Now, drawing extensively on my many journals, I am working on a memoir about wanting to be a writer, becoming a writer, and being a writer, Word for Word: A Writer's Memoir.
-Writing it has been an extraordinary inner journey--full of memories, discoveries, and insights--which has enriched my understanding of the past and the present.
+Now, drawing extensively on my many journals, I have written a memoir, Writing Word for Word: A Writer's Life, which has been an extraordinary inner journey--full of memories, discoveries, and insights--which has enriched my understanding of the past and the present.

-I am a member of a long-standing academic seminar for biographers and memoirists, Women Writing Women's Lives, which meets monthly in New York City.
-Awarded fellowships at writers' colonies, including the MacDowell Colony, I have received recognition by inclusion in Who's Who in America.
+I am a member of a long-standing academic seminar for biographers and memoirists, Women Writing Women's Lives, in New York City.
+Other memberships include the Authors Guild and PEN American Center.
+Awarded fellowships at writers' colonies, including the MacDowell Colony, I have also received recognition by inclusion in Who's Who in America.

-I live with my husband, painter and printmaker Robert Kipniss, in Westchester County in the suburbs of New York City, and in Litchfield County in the hills of northwestern Connecticut.
+I live with my husband, painter, and printmaker Robert Kipniss, in the hills of northwestern Connecticut.